leeroy4000/leeroy4000/README.md

 # Hi, I'm Nathan 👋

-I'm a systems technician transitioning into DevOps, with a background in data center operations and hands-on biomedical equipment maintenance.
-My day job involves device-level troubleshooting and documentation across complex medical systems — my nights and weekends go toward building the homelab below.
+I'm a systems technician learning DevOps, with a background in data center operations and hands-on biomedical equipment maintenance.
+My day job involves device-level troubleshooting and documentation across complex medical systems — my nights and weekends are spent experimenting in my homelab.
 I like building things that are reliable, automated, and well-documented — and then breaking them to see what happens.

 ---